-celebrate!
-June 24, 2014, was the 13-year anniversary of dogs being allowed to legally play off-leash on the beach in Long Beach.
+CELEBRATE June 24, 2022, was the 21-year anniversary of dogs being allowed to legally play off-leash on the beach in Long Beach.

-This beach area was officially renamed "Rosie's Dog Beach" on Aug.
-3, 2010, to honor the life of Rosie the Bulldog, the dog who inspired this canine wonderland.
+This beach area was then officially renamed "Rosie's Dog Beach" on Aug.
+3, 2010, to honor the life of Rosie the Bulldog, Justin Rudd's dog who inspired this canine wonderland.
 It remains the only off-leash dog beach in L.A.
 County (10 million inhabitants).

 g ROSIE'S DOG BEACH RULES/LAWS

 1. Only one dog per adult.
 If you have two dogs, please bring an adult friend with you.

-2. No dog shall be outside the orange traffic cones without being on-leash (no more than than 6 feet), held by an adult.
-Dogs can be off-leash only within the orange-coned area
+2. No dog shall be outside the permitted area without being on-leash (no more than than 6 feet), held by an adult.

 4. Dogs are not allowed to walk on the bike path (only to cross it), but are allowed to use the beach pedestrian path.

-5. Enter the orange-coned, off-leash area from the parking lot, or the concrete Granada Boat Launch Ramp.
+5. Enter the off-leash area from the parking lot, or the concrete Granada Boat Launch Ramp.